 - high-efficiency heating and cooling systems

-PACE improvements could be made to residential, commercial and agriculture property.
+PACE improvements are available to residential, commercial and agriculture property.
 It would not apply to designated industrial property.

-- the government would consult with municipalities, lenders, real estate associations and other stakeholders to develop a guiding regulation in the summer of 2018
+- the government will consult with municipalities, lenders, real estate associations and other stakeholders to develop a guiding regulation in the summer of 2018

-- the regulation would be brought back for approval in the fall of 2018
+- the regulation will be brought back for approval in the fall of 2018

-- the government would work with Energy Efficiency Alberta to design a PACE program, including tools to assist municipalities, in the summer of 2018
+- the government will work with Energy Efficiency Alberta to design a PACE program, including tools to assist municipalities, in the summer of 2018

 The legislation is expected to come into force in early 2019.